openplans/shareabouts/doc/README.md

 What's here
 ------------

-This package contains the Shareabouts Web map application, which consists of javascript, some configuration files that you use to tailor the app to your needs, and a small glue layer that talks to the underlying Shareabouts API server.
+This package contains the Shareabouts web map application, which consists of JavaScript, some configuration files that you use to tailor the app to your needs, and a small glue layer that talks to the underlying Shareabouts API server.